jzhoulon/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 * `platform->struct_size`: plugin needs to set it as `SP_PLATFORM_STRUCT_SIZE` (defined in stream_executor.h).
 This field is used for the StreamExecutor C API version check between Core TensorFlow and the plugin.

-* `platform->type`: This field allows plugin authors to register a new device type to the Core TensorFlow, this device type will be visible in front-end, such as tf.device("device type")
+* `platform->type`: This field allows plugin authors to register a new device type to the Core TensorFlow, this device type will be visible in front-end, such as tf.device("device type").

 * `platform->name`: This field allows plugin authors to register a new StreamExecutor platform name to the Core TensorFlow.
 This name should be a unique name, you can’t choose a name like "CUDA", “ROCM” which are first party platform names.